wp-papi/papi/README.md

 ### Example

-The definition `PTB_DIR` is used to tell where the page type files lives in your WordPress installation.
+The definition `PTB_PAGES_DIR` is used to tell where the page type files lives in your WordPress installation.

 The page type class.